publicqi/one_fmt/README.md

 ## Test case

 You can find a test program in test folder and test1.py.
 The challenge is written by [@lockshaw](https://github.com/lockshaw).
 There're a few cases that the address contains `\x0a` therefore SIGSEV.
 And the challenge doesn't really need arbitrary write as lots addresses are there on the stack.
 It's just for demoing.

+Another test program `test2` is for me to test cases as well.

+## TODO

++ Add a level of automatically generate an shorter payload on low levels
+  + For example, if you use level 0 to generate`fmt[0x601050] = p64(0x4142)`, the payload will write to 8 addresses.
+However, this can be trimmed by write a `%n` to `0x601054` and a `%hn` to `0x601052`.
++ Supports Python3 and 32 bits?
+Will do when I have the need.